Eval427/TDOMI-Remy/README.md

 Massive shoutout to EvilChaosKnight for their amazing character images of Amely, backgrounds, and impressive extra text UI element.
 This mod wouldn't be possible without their work.

-Right now this mod is INCOMPLETE.
-I'm almost done, though
+Right now this mod is COMPLETE.
+I updated this README so late though.
+Whoops!

 Why did I even do this in the first place/what gave me inspiration?
 - This was my inspiration: https://steamcommunity.com/sharedfiles/filedetails/?id=857686289